 What qualifications or short courses do you need to be a miner?

 Courses and qualifications that help with finding a mining job include safety courses, machinery training and working at heights.
-CERT offers a range of courses in Western Australia to help workers find jobs or upskill, the include
+CERT offers a range of courses in Western Australia to help workers find jobs or upskill, including:

 Finding a role in mining without experience is not impossible, in fact there are many options available for inexperienced applicants.

 Many companies offer cadetships, graduate roles and traineeships specifically for those without any work experience.
-Check with employers directly as they usually advertise these roles themselves on an annual basis.
+Check with employers directly as they usually advertise these type of roles themselves on an annual basis.

-You can be sure that if you are persistent, willing to work hard and adaptable to change, you will find an entry level role in the industry.
-Common roles include as a trades assistant helping a skilled and experienced worker, otherwise there are other jobs in the mining camps too.
+You can be sure that if you are persistent, willing to work hard and adaptable to change, you will find an entry-level mining jobs in the industry.

 Working in the mines can be a fantastic career path for many people.
 With above average compensation and a wide variety of roles, locations and skills it offers a diverse job option for many.